Central sleep apnea is a disorder in which your breathing repeatedly stops and starts during sleep.

 - Age.
 Central sleep apnea is more common among older adults, especially adults older than age 65, possibly because they may have other medical conditions or sleep patterns that are more likely to cause central sleep apnea.

 - Heart disorders.
-People with atrial fibrillation or congestive heart failure are at greater risk of central sleep apnea.
+People with irregular heartbeats (atrial fibrillation) or whose heart muscles don't pump enough blood for the body's needs (congestive heart failure) are at greater risk of central sleep apnea.

 - Stroke, brain tumor or a structural brainstem lesion.
 These brain conditions can impair the brain's ability to regulate breathing.

 - High altitude.
 Sleeping at an altitude higher than you're accustomed to may increase your risk of sleep apnea.
-High-altitude sleep apnea is no longer a problem when you return to a lower altitude.
+High-altitude sleep apnea is no longer a problem a few weeks after returning to a lower altitude.

 - Opioid use.
 Opioid medications may increase the risk of central sleep apnea.

 CPAP.
 Some people with obstructive sleep apnea develop central sleep apnea while using continuous positive airway pressure (CPAP).
-This condition is known as complex sleep apnea because it is a combination of obstructive and central sleep apneas.
+This condition is known as treatment-emergent central sleep apnea.
+It is a combination of obstructive and central sleep apneas.

 Central sleep apnea is a serious medical condition.
 Some complications include: